A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Introduction

+This new mechanism alters the decision-making process for both block builders and rollups.
+Block builders, whose primary task is to construct the most profitable block by sorting transactions~\cite{daian2020flash, heimbach2022sok}, now face a dilemma: including large blob-carrying transactions may increase revenue, but this also increases the block's propagation time~\cite{yuan2024eip}, raising the risk of the block being orphaned and the builder losing \emph{all} profit; meanwhile, rollup must compete to have their type-3 transactions included by those (selfish) builders.
+This has led to multifaceted strategies~\cite{crapis2023eip}, where rollups must decide on optimal blob bundling and offer compelling priority fees to incentivize builders to accept risky transactions.
+The result is a novel and complex marketplace for blob inclusion with diverse player moves~\cite{jason2024blob}.

-Our research is driven by the following three research questions, where efficiency is understood in terms of profitability. \begin{itemize} \item \textbf{RQ1: What are current builder strategies for block construction, and are they efficient?} \item \textbf{RQ2: What are current rollup strategies for submitting blobs, and are they efficient?} \item \textbf{RQ3: What is the profit-optimal strategy for builders and rollups?} \end{itemize}
+This paper presents the first study of the dynamics game introduced by the Ethereum Dencun upgrade (EIP-4844).
+Our research is driven by the following three research questions: \begin{itemize} \item \textbf{RQ1: What are current strategies for block construction and Layer-2 data verification?} \item \textbf{RQ2: What are the profit-optimal strategies for block builders and rollup?} \item \textbf{RQ3: Have the optimal strategies been adopted in-the-wild by existing market players?} \end{itemize}

-To answer the questions and illuminate the unexplored dynamics of the post-EIP-4844 market, we begin by constructing the first large-scale dataset dedicated to analyzing the strategic interactions between builders and rollups in this new era.
-This comprehensive dataset, encompassing over $319$ million transactions—including $1.3$ million Type-3 transactions, serves as the bedrock for our entire investigation.
-We have made the dataset publicly available to benefit the broader research community.\footnote{We would make our dataset public in the published version}
+To answer the questions, we construct the first large-scale dataset dedicated to analyzing the interactions between builder's block construction and rollup's Layer-2 data verification behavior.
+This dataset, consisting of over $319$ million transactions and $1.3$ million type-3 transactions, serves as the bedrock for our investigation~(\autoref{sec:5_data}).\footnote{We will make the dataset publicly available in the published version.} We observe that the average block size has grown $2.5\times$ to nearly $400$ KB in from March to August 2024.
+Simultaneously, the space consumed by traditional transactions without blobs shrinks dramatically---from over $150$ KB to just $80$ KB.
+In parallel, our analysis shows that rollups are gradually moving their data posting from expensive calldata to more affordable blobs~(\autoref{sec:builder}).

-Our investigation first provides clear evidence of the profound structural shift EIP-4844 induced in the market.
-We observed that as Layer-2s moved their data posting from expensive calldata to cheap blobs, the average block size grew $2.5\times$ to nearly $400$ KB.
-Simultaneously, the space consumed by traditional transactions from the public mempool shrank dramatically, from over $150$ KB to just $30$ KB.
-This confirms that builders are actively reallocating block space to accommodate blobs.
-The fundamental change in builder strategy confirmed their adaptation to the new market.
-This, in turn, motivated our investigation into its economic efficiency.
+These observations inspire us to further inspect the game played in the blob marketplace.
+Specifically, we construct a game-theoretic model to capture the complex interplay between builders and rollups.
+To maximize profit, builder must compare the highest priority fee of type-3 transactions with its floor price to make the decision for transaction inclusion, whereas rollups must decide the optimal number of blobs to bundle into each transaction.
+Through rigorous theoretical analysis, we derive the optimal strategies for both of them to achieve equilibrium in the game~(\autoref{sec:Game Model}).